Skip to main content

 --set postgresql.auth.database=<PG-DB>

-# deploy without TLS with custom hostname
+Deploy without TLS with a custom hostname:

 helm upgrade -i --create-namespace \